Loans

 How to ask to borrow money

-For those who do not have an established savings, an unexpected expense could throw off their entire budget.
-Many Americans have minimal disposable income at the end of every month meaning that any minor surprise expense could become a financial emergency they can’t afford, unless they have an emergency fund.
+For those who do not have established savings, an unexpected expense could throw off their entire budget.
+About 69% of American consumers in urban areas are living paycheck-to-paycheck, meaning that any minor surprise expense could become a financial emergency they can’t afford.1

-In situations like these, people will likely need to borrow money in the form of a loan of some kind or put the expense on their credit card.
-Both these options can cost borrowers a significant amount of money in interest and other fees.
-Asking a friend or family member to lend you money could be a far better option if it is available to you.
-But it’s important to know how to go about asking to borrow money in the right way.
+In situations like these, people will likely need to borrow cash in the form of a loan or put the expense on their credit card.
+Both these options can cost borrowers a significant amount of money in interest and other loan fees.
+Asking a friend or family member to lend you money could be a far better option.
+But it’s important to know how to go about asking to borrow funds in the right way.

 When Financial Emergencies Happen

 Unfortunately, no one is immune to financial emergencies.
 Life has a way of never ceasing to surprise us, sometimes in a positive way and sometimes in a not-so-positive way.
-We’ve all been there, haven’t we?
-You’re driving your car to work, and it breaks down.
-Your doctor has ordered some tests to be done that aren’t covered by insurance.
-Your hot water heater stops working right when it starts getting cold outside.
 There is no way of knowing when these little bumps in the road are going to occur.

 In these moments, it is important to have a game plan for how you are going to handle them if you have not been able to save up an emergency fund yet.
-Many people choose to get a loan from a financial institution of some kind, but if you want to avoid paying interest, you could save money by asking a friend or family member for help.
+You could opt to get a loan or borrow from your pension, but if you want to avoid paying interest and other fees, you could save money by asking a friend or family member for help.

 Asking a Friend or Family Member for Help

 When you have trouble paying for a necessary or time-sensitive expense, borrowing money from a friend or family member could be a great solution.
-However, just because relying on friends and family might save you money does not necessarily mean that it will be completely stress-free.
+According to a survey by The MarketPlace, more than 50% of people have borrowed money from friends and family.2 However, just because relying on friends and family might save you money does not necessarily mean that it will be completely stress-free.

 Borrowing money from friends and family can come with its own risks that are important to consider before making a decision.
 Whenever you mix finances into a personal relationship, things can get complicated, so it’s a good idea to be aware of the dynamics at play.